 Assistant Professor of Economics

-I am an Assistant Professor of Economics at New Mexico State University.
-My research interests lie in the field of energy and environmental economics and policy.
+I am an Assistant Professor of Economist at New Mexico State University.
+My research focuses on energy and environmental economics and policy.
 I apply economic and econometric models to examine the impacts of a wide range of policies, including building efficiency, air pollution, and electricity markets.
-My recent research investigates barriers to the renewable energy transition in the US, with a focus on the transmission interconnection process and the energy community tax credit provisions in the Inflation Reduction Act (IRA).

 Education